thunderheadone/one-sdk-ios/README.md

 	[One addInteractionResponseDelegate:<your-object>];
 	```

+*Note:*
-*Note:* the SDK will weakly store your object, so you need to keep a strong reference to it somewhere.
+- The SDK will weakly store your object, so you need to keep a strong reference to it somewhere.

 2. Make your object conform to the protocol `OneInteractionResponseDelegate`: